 An integral part of the company is the supply chain management that is required for the company’s success and customer satisfaction.
 Good analytic and reporting work with machine learning to continually improve processes throughout the supply chain.

-Transportation of textile industry may take place through air travel, water, by ship, by rail, on the road, pipeline, using planes, boats, and telecommunications equipment as the means of transportation.
-Transportation process consumes energy, which leads to the depletion of natural resources and emissions of carbon dioxide which in turn negatively affects the environment.
+Transportation of the textile industry may take place through air travel, water, by ship, by rail, on the road, pipeline, using planes, boats, and telecommunications equipment as the means of transportation.
+The transportation process consumes energy, which leads to the depletion of natural resources and emissions of carbon dioxide which in turn negatively affects the environment.

 The textile industry does not respond entirely to the threats including the increase of utility cost, special skilled manpower, an increase in labor cost, climate change, resource scarcity, vulnerable economic conditions and so on.
 So, the future challenge is to understand these threats and take appropriate action to safeguard its future, protect the environment and improve the lives of its customers, workers and suppliers around the world.